Formula Ford is alive and well in 2019!

-The FFA Australian Formula Ford Series is set for more of the large fields and great racing that have made the category the undisputed training ground for future motor racing champions.
+The FFA Australian Formula Ford Championship is set for more of the large fields and great racing that have made the category the undisputed training ground for future motor racing champions.

 After several seasons with grids averaging 20+ cars, our aim is to continue to develop a cost-effective series that fosters junior racing talent.
 The environment encourages young drivers to develop their car control, racecraft and mechanical skills before progressing up the motorsport ladder.

 Motor racing is never cheap, but the drivers who follow the motor racing path deserve to participate in a junior category at a more affordable level whilst honing their skills.

 Reducing the costs of racing is challenging, but the 2019 Formula Ford National Championship is the continuation of our dedicated approach to affordable racing.

 This Championship provides substantial cost savings due to lower entry costs, events held in more easily accessible tracks reducing travel costs, provides an excellent environment for high level competition and greater marketing support for the Championship.